khaors/geocompr/main.md

 </div>

 <!-- sth. wrong with the next sentence -->
-A variable, which name is provided in the `col` argument, is represented by a color palette.
+Values of selected variable are represented by a color palette.
 The default color palette is specified in `tm_layout()` (see section \@ref(layouts) to learn more), however, it could be quickly changed using the `palette` argument.
 It expects a vector of colors or a new color palette name, which can be selected interactively with `tmaptools::palette_explorer()`.
 What color palette to use, largely depends on the input data type and the purpose of the map.